 - Yatra Duration: June to September 2026.

-- Special Event: The Sagadawa Festival on May 31, 2026, is expected to draw a significant number of early applicants.
+- Special Event: The Sagadawa Festival on May 31, 2026, will likely encourage many people to apply early.

 How to Register (Step-by-Step)

-The registration process is conducted exclusively online to ensure transparency and ease for applicants:
+Applicants must complete the registration process exclusively online to ensure transparency and ease.

 - Official Portal: Visit the Ministry’s dedicated website at kmy.gov.in.